 There is currently so much dietary misinformation out there; and I’ll admit–I was one of the sources in the past.
 There was a time when I followed trendy dietary advice, eating my fat-free Cool Whip on an angel food cake because it was low in calories!

-Since then, I have strived to align everything I do with one source only–God’s word.
+Since then, I have sought to align everything I do with one source only–God’s word.
 While studying for my nutritional counseling certification, I lined everything I read up with Scripture.
-(There’s a lot more in there than you think about health/nutrition!)
+(There’s a lot more in the Bible than you think about health/nutrition!)
 And it has proven to be very useful, including allowing me to be a lot more helpful to my clients!

 My favorite thing about these diets is the warnings against refined sugar.
 Finally–someone gets it right!

 There are many health benefits that I have seen from these dietary trends.
 They are waking people up to the benefits of good fats found in God-made foods, like butter, avocados and olive oil, as well as the importance of essential fatty acids found in fish and these other foods.

 That said, I want to share a few precautions for those adhering to these diets without considering ALL factors.

 1. Conventionally-raised meats do more harm than good.

 If you’re going to eat a lot of meat (or even just a little!), choose meat from naturally-raised animals; grass-fed beef not given growth hormones, pastured (not “free-range”) poultry raised without antibiotics or antibiotic- and arsenic-laced food, etc.

 If you can’t afford these meats, you would be better off not eating much meat at all.
 For one thing, conventionally-raised animals are given so many chemicals and raised in such dirty, diseased conditions that they lose so much of their nutritional properties.
 They are abnormally high in omega 6′s and cholesterol when compared to their naturally-raised counterparts.
 Additionally: